All emergency services

 Don't try to export items requiring permits without the relevant paperwork.
 This is a serious offence.

-Legislation about the export of artwork and antiques from Russia may change without warning.
+Russian Customs legislation about the import and export of money and goods may change without warning.
+Seek advice from local authorities.

 Some countries won't let you enter unless your passport is valid for six months after you plan to leave that country.
 This can apply even if you're just transiting or stopping over.